dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

     }
 }
 ```
-During method call, variables are copied into local variables of the method, so i & obj, inside `call` are copies of original values of i & obj from `main` method.
+During method call, variables are copied into local variables of the method, so `i` & `obj`, inside `call` are copies of original values of i & obj from `main` method.
 * `int x = y = 1` is invalid, because initialization happens from left to right, `y` should be declared first.
 Yet this code is fine `int y; int x = y = 1;` because we declared `y` first, so `y=1` just works because `y` was already declared before.
 * `var` is a shortcut, just like `import`, when you use it, under-the-hood JVM just translate your code into full name.
 Because it's shortcut you can write `var var = 1`.
 * variable created from auto-generated code starts from `_` or `$`.